nathanrowe4/efficienzsh/docs/index.md

 ## efficienzsh

-### fzf-git There's no denying it, git provides a pretty awesome CLI.
-But I was
+### fzf-git
-finding myself in situations where my keystrokes couldn't keep up to my brain. fzf-git is a tool with the purpose of simplifying commonly-used git workflows so that less brain-power is required.
-This is simply an augmentation to the existing git functionality, so there are certainly situations where none of the commands are of use.
+There's no denying it, git provides a pretty awesome CLI.
+But I was finding myself in situations where my keystrokes couldn't keep up to my brain.  fzf-git is a tool with the purpose of simplifying commonly-used git workflows so that less brain-power is required.
+This is simply an augmentation to the existing git functionality, so there are certainly situations where the complexity requires the more feature-rich CLI.

 Without further ado:
 - [fzf\_git\_diff](#fzf-git-diff)